 Don't worry, we can help!

 Not always.
-The decision depends on the material type, level of saturation, and how long the water has been present.
-Some materials can be dried, while others may require removal.
+The decision depends on the source of the water, the level of contamination, how long the material has been wet, and whether it can be dried effectively.
+Some materials can be restored with fast extraction and drying, while others may lose integrity or remain unsafe to keep depending on the conditions.

 Innovation